St Scholastica Day riot: Aftermath

 And hack with hatchet and with axe.

 Outside they set their fires alight;

 The brave their doors defend and fight.

 Edward's charter did not end the conflict between the town of Oxford and the university, although there was a hiatus in rioting.
 There were further incidents over the following centuries, although these were on a much smaller scale than the events of 1355.
 According to Cobban, "the St Scholastica's Day riot was ... the last of the extreme bloody encounters" between town and gown; subsequent grievances were settled in the courts or by appealing to the government.
 During the reign of Henry VIII both the university and the town authorities petitioned Thomas Wolsey, the Lord Chancellor, about who held jurisdiction on various points.

 The historian C. H. Lawrence observes that the charter "was the climax of a long series of royal privileges which raised the university from the status of a protected resident to that of the dominant power in the city".
 Scholars were free from interference from or prosecution by the civil authorities and the chancellor's jurisdiction covered both civil and religious matters in the town; it was a unique position for any university in Europe.
 The power of the university over the commercial aspects of the town ensured that the colleges were able to acquire much of the central areas of Oxford at the expense of merchants, and the dominance of the land ownership by the university, particularly in the Carfax environs, is a result of the settlement following the riots.
-One unintended corollary of the growing power of the university was that the Oxford did not accommodate plays or theatre until the sixteenth century.
+One unintended corollary of the growing power of the university was that Oxford did not accommodate plays or theatre until the sixteenth century.
 There were other prominent factors in the lack of development of theatre in Oxford, including a lack of a cathedral in the town—which meant no religious plays were performed for pilgrims—and the town's small and weak guilds were not able to produce them.
 The historian Roderick Robertson considers that because of the strength of the university compared to the town, "it does not appear strange that the town did not nurture any plays; its strength had constantly been sapped by the growing University".

 The annual penance undertaken by the mayor continued until 1825 when the incumbent refused to take part and the practice was allowed to lapse.
 Several previous mayors had refused to take part in the annual event: they were fined heavily.
 In an act of conciliation on 10 February 1955—the 600th anniversary of the riots—the city's mayor, W. R. Gowers, was given an honorary degree and the university's vice-chancellor, Alic Halford Smith, was made an honorary freeman of the city, at a commemoration of the events.